Lorene Scafaria: Career

 After moving to New York City, Scafaria wrote and directed a play at the Producer's Club Theatre called That Guy and Others Like Him, in which she also acted.
 She had a small role in the acclaimed short film Bullet in the Brain, which won awards at festivals and was produced by CJ Follini.
 Her writing agent had still yet to find her a job, so she took on more acting roles, appearing in many theater productions in addition to films such as Big Helium Dog and A Million Miles.

 Seeking new representation for her writing career, she sent out queries to 20 different agents; one of the agents who replied said that they required her to move to Los Angeles.
 Although she did not anticipate real success with the agent, she moved there and became roommates with screenwriter Bryan Sipe, whom she had previously met while making a film in her native New Jersey.
 Neither of their work was considered "commercial" enough by studios, so they paired up to write a children's adventure film called Legend Has It.
 The screenplay was purchased by Revolution Studios; however, after the studio asked the pair to make changes to the script which Scafaria described as "far less interesting", the project was shelved.

-In 2005, Scafaria was hired by Focus Features to the book Nick & Norah's Infinite Playlist into a film of the same name.
+In 2005, Scafaria was hired by Focus Features to adapt the book Nick & Norah's Infinite Playlist into a film of the same name.
 It was her ninth screenplay but her first adaptation.
-She told Moviemaker, "I grew up in suburban New Jersey, so I immediately identified with the characters, especially Norah.
+She told MovieMaker, "I grew up in suburban New Jersey, so I immediately identified with the characters, especially Norah.
 Everything from feeling uncomfortable in my own skin to having a father who's larger than life (even if only in your mind), her plight really spoke to me and seemed like it would speak to a lot of young girls.
 It wasn't hard to get inside the characters' heads—the authors' voices are so strong."
 She said the film Before Sunrise was a big inspiration for the structure of her adaptation and said that she wanted to bring a nostalgic take on the teen comedy: "It was just a real challenge to kind of bring it back to those movies that I grew up on in the '80s, John Hughes movies and Cameron Crowe."